 I bought a chi straightener for $120 I had been saving up for so long.
 Three months after I bought one, it stopped working.
 I am so disappointed with this straightener I would never purchase one again.
 Of you do buy one please keep the receipt safe!!!!

 I bought this flat iron about two weeks ago right after my old one died (not a Chi).
 I must say I've never had a flat iron that worked so well.
 It leaves my hair pin straight.
-I have long (tailbone) very thick wavy hair and with other flat irons it usually takes me a very long time to straighten it all.
+I have long (hip length) very thick wavy hair and with other flat irons it usually takes me a very long time to straighten it all.
 With this one I was done in 20-25 min.
 No snaps and no frizz if I use it with the Chi Straight Guard.

 I bought mine at Winners for CAD89.99 and it normally retails at +150.00, so I'm very happy with the price.
 I called the Farouk phone number they have on the website to check the serial number and see if it was a fake or not, and it happens to be a real one.
 I also got a free 2oz Silk Infusion bottle with it.